Veronica1269/-Refactor-VBA-Code-and-Measure-Performance/README.md

-Next part of the code is about the formatting, which keeps the same as the original solution code.
+last part of the code is about the formatting, which keeps the same as the original solution code.

+### Results

 Below is the table of results for year 2017 and 2018.
 The stock performance is much better in year 2017 with only one negative return.
 There are only two positive stock returns in 2018.